souro26/GSoC-learning-space/models/needs_predator_prey/analysis.md

 4. choose behavior
 5. execute movement or interaction

-Because all of this logic is located in one function, "step()" becomes the central location for behavioral code.
+Because all of this logic is located in one function, step() becomes the central location for behavioral code.
 As more behaviors are added, the method grows longer and harder to reason about.

 ## Repeated Condition Evaluation